iuridiniz/java-threads-sched/README.md

 ## Description

-**This project serves as an example demonstration** of how a Java application can interact with Linux process scheduling capabilities.
-It utilizes JNA (Java Native Access) to call native Linux library functions related to thread and process management. **It is not intended to be a general-purpose library.**
+**This project serves as an example demonstration** of how to interface Java applications with Linux process scheduling mechanisms. **It is not intended to be a general-purpose library.**.
+It provides a way to set advanced scheduling policies on Java threads, including:

+*   SCHED_FIFO (first-in, first-out real-time scheduling)
+*   SCHED_RR (round-robin real-time scheduling)
+*   SCHED_DEADLINE (deadline-based real-time scheduling)

+This allows Java applications to run with real-time scheduling priorities on Linux systems, which is useful for time-sensitive applications.

 ## Installation Instructions